borgmatic-collective/borgmatic/docs/reference/configuration/credentials/keepassxc.md

     key_file: /path/to/keyfile
 ```

-By default, keepassxc-cli prompts the user for the password to unlock a
+<span class="minilink minilink-addedin">New in version 2.0.12</span>By default,
-database.
-But if you only want to provide a key file to unlock your database and
+keepassxc-cli prompts the user for the password to unlock a database.
+But if you
-not a password, for instance to support unattended backups, use the
+only want to provide a key file to unlock your database and not a password, for
-`ask_for_password` option:
+instance to support unattended backups, use the `ask_for_password` option:

 ```yaml
 keepassxc: